-Once you leave the care home, we will stop collecting data about you.
+Once your relative leaves the care home, we will stop collecting data about them.

 Why are we collecting data without consent?

 Normally in research studies people consent to take part and sign a form.
 Consent means that you have said it is ok.